hamidgasmi/training.computerscience.algorithms-datastructures/README.md

         - In other words, there is no edge between nodes of a layer l and nodes of layers < l - 1 and layers > l + 1
         - E.g. From example above:
         -       Distance Layers from C:
                 0       C                                                  C
                       /   \                                              / | \
                 1    B     D => there is no edge => if there an edge => B  A  D
                      |          between A and C     between A and C
                 2    A
     - In an Directed graph, **Edges are possible between same layer nodes, adjacent layers nodes and to all previous layers**
     - E.g.
         - Edges between layer 3 and any previous layer 2, 1, 0 are possible: this doesn't change the distance between D and A
         - Edges between layer 0 or 1 and layer 3 are still not possible: this does change the distance between D and A
         -       Distance Layers from C:
                 0       D                                                  D
                       /   \                                              /   \
                      ↓     ↓                                            ↓     ↓
                 1    C     E => there is no edge => if an edge =>       C_    E
                      ↓          from C to A          from C to A        ↓ ↓ 2    B                                                  B  A (A would be in layer 2) ↓
                 3    A
 - For more details:
-    - UC San Diego Course:[Path and Distance](https://github.com/hamidgasmi/training.computerscience.algorithms-datastructures/blob/master/3-graph-algorithms/10_shortest_paths_in_graphs_1_bfs.pdf)
+    - UC San Diego Course: [Path and Distance](https://github.com/hamidgasmi/training.computerscience.algorithms-datastructures/blob/master/3-graph-algorithms/10_shortest_paths_in_graphs_1_bfs.pdf)

 </details>